leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 This insight led to a veritable revolution in computer programming in the late 80s and 90s, it led to the *object oriented programming* paradigm.

 In object-oriented programming there are certain classes of objects, and you interact with them, by changing their properties, and invoking their methods.
-A user of an instance of a class, you may invove functions and check properties without needing to know exactly how they are implemented internally (just like I don't have to understand the electrical wiring of my car in order to switch on the lights).
+A user of an instance of a class, you may invoke functions and check properties without needing to know exactly how they are implemented internally (just like I don't have to understand the electrical wiring of my car in order to switch on the lights).
 Everything is bundled together and the creator of the class of objects is responsible for making sure, that all functionality actually makes sense, and the state of the object is always valid.

 In C# everything is an object (or at least a structure, we'll get to that in later chapters).